 Connecticut man standing trial for shooting in Maine

-BANGOR, Maine (AP) — Jury selection is set to get underway in the trial of a Connecticut man charged with a fatal shooting in Bangor, Maine.
+BANGOR, Maine (AP) — The trial of a Connecticut man charged with a fatal shooting in Bangor, Maine, is due to get underway.

+Jury selection was completed last week and opening statements are scheduled Monday for the trial of Antoinne "Prince" Bethea, of New Haven, Connecticut.

 Durel was shot outside the home of his estranged wife on the afternoon of Easter.
 He'd gone to her house to get their son's Easter outfit.